ssenmosip/mosip-temp-documentation/Pre-Registration-Services.md

 ### With pagination
-if pageIndex parameter is passed as query param, then all the demographic data for the user will be retrieved in terms of pages. pageSize parameter is configurable. pageIndex is by default 0 if no value is passed for query param.
+if pageIndex parameter is passed as query param, then all the demographic data for the user will be retrieved in terms of pages. pageSize parameter is configurable. pageIndex is by default 0 if no value is passed.

 #### Resource URL
 <div>https://mosip.io/preregistration/v1/applications?pageIndex=0</div>